 In 2013 Etnies BMX team got a new member.
 No other than the Chase Hawk.
 Man, when I saw this news in 2013, I was super excited to see his welcome edit.

 This was the only video playing on my computer for several days, heck, weeks in a row.

 The dude has so much style and smoothness in riding that you can’t stop watching.

-Inside are stories from the Etnies team and you can feel that they are super stoked to have Chase as a team member.
+Inside are stories from the Etnies team; you can feel that they are super stoked to have Chase on the team.

 Who wouldn’t be?
-Now click play and also pause the video and think about what just happened.
-Then rewatch it.
+Now click play, think about what just happened and then rewatch it.

 Remember, Dan’s Comp has you sorted if you need a new pair of Etnies.